Blogs

 National Fishing Week – July 24 to August 2, 2009

-Submitted by Paul on Tue, 25/08/2009 - 14:07Along with my fellow angling researcher Natalie, I recently attended several events organised for National Fishing Week, including several aimed specifically at young people.
+Submitted by Anonymous on Tue, 25/08/2009 - 14:07Along with my fellow angling researcher Natalie, I recently attended several events organised for National Fishing Week, including several aimed specifically at young people.
 I’m guessing Nat will tell you about her experiences in her own blog.